dotnet/arcade/Documentation/UnifiedBuild/Unified-Build-Join-Point.md

 5. The VMR publish then only publishes the new components that got produced in that vertical and the new build manifest.

 > [!NOTE]
-> While join verticals could be grouped into stages per build phase for a better UX in the AzDO pipeline view, that would significantly impact build performance as join verticals would need to wait for all jobs in the previous stage to complete.
+> While join verticals could be grouped into stages per build pass for a better UX in the AzDO pipeline view, that would significantly impact build performance as join verticals would need to wait for all jobs in the previous stage to complete.
 Therefore, stages won't be utilized.